famahmoudi64/VueTaskshop/README.md

 # Vue.js Application with Vuex State Management

-This is a Vue.js application that utilizes Vuex for state management.
+This is a web application built with vue.js, leveraging the Composition API for dynamic and reactive task management and utilizing Vuex for state management.
 The application is divided into two main parts: Task Management and Products.

 ## Features